rsandz/joplin-calendar/README.md

 ### After clicking on the Note List

 - Use up and down arrow keys to select notes.

+## 🛑 Limitations

+- Related notes is still an experimental feature - it will negatively impact performance with larger note books.
+- When searching for the nearest note with Related Notes ON, only related notes within the closest 120 days will be checked.

 # ⚙️ Development